 Thomas Whitman (b.
 1960) began his musical studies with cellist Harry Wimmer.
 He studied composition with George Crumb, Gerald Levinson, Max Lifchitz, and Richard Wernick, among others.
 A Luce Scholar in 1986-87, he studied in Bali, Indonesia, with the late I Madé Gerindem.
 Other prizes and honors include an ASCAP Foundation Grant; artist residencies at the MacDowell Colony and Yaddo; and commissions from many ensembles, including Orchestra 2001, Network for New Music, North/South Consonance, Mélomanie, and Dolce Suono Ensemble.
-Whitman’s compositions include chamber music, dance and film scores, and five operas.
-On the faculty of Swarthmore College since 1990, he is the founder and co-director of Gamelan Semara Santi, the Philadelphia area’s only Indonesian percussion orchestra.
+Whitman’s compositions include chamber music, dance and film scores, and six operas.
+On the faculty of Swarthmore College since 1990, he is the founder and co-director of Gamelan Semara Santi, the Philadelphia area’s first Indonesian percussion orchestra.
 He has also taught Indonesian performing arts for many years as a volunteer in urban public schools.
 Selected recordings are available on Avie, North/South, and Albany Records.
 Sheet music is available through Cassiopeia Publishing.